Snowconic/Scrambler/README.md

 Scrambler
 =========
+Small project made to pass time after finding a friend who hates typos.

-Scrambles the letters inside the words of sentences while leaving the first and last characters alone, then copies the result to clipboard automatically
+Scrambles the letters inside the words of sentences while leaving the first and last characters alone, then copies the result to clipboard automatically.

 To be added or changed: